ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 </center>
 </figure>

-We use the prices from Non-OCH (On Campus Houising) Residents since these make up the bulk of consumers, UCLA students without meal plans of their own.
+We use the prices from Non-OCH (On Campus Housing) Residents since these make up the bulk of consumers, UCLA students without meal plans of their own.

 Let's see what our data says: